Skip to content

 1. Implements ITemplate

-Fields with default values provide fallback initialization.
-Fields without defaults must be set via EntityInitializer.Set().
+Fields with default values supply fallback initialization.
+Fields without defaults must be set explicitly via EntityInitializer.Set() at creation.

 Tags